appressoas/django_cradmin/docs/cradmin_listbuilder_guide/listbuilder_introduction/listbuilder_introduction.rst

 This tutorial requires a basic understanding of CRadmin.
 If you are new to CRadmin, please do the :ref:`index_gettingstarted` guide before continuing.

 We start by creating the some models wich we later on will use to create object instances in our lists.
-After that we start by giving a high level overlook of the classes and how they are connected together in CRadmin when we work with lists.
-The next part of this tutorial will be in more in depth details about methods and opportunities for lists in CRadmin.
+Next we create the CRadmin applications and instances basics.
+After that we take a high level overlook of the classes and how they are connected together in CRadmin when we work with lists.

 ======